Find Grad Schools

 Master’s Degree Starting Salary

-According to 2019-2020 data from the U.S. Department of Education, students who graduated with a master’s degree in mathematics and statistics have a median salary of $76,497 during the early years of their career.
+Data from the U.S. Department of Education shows that mathematics and statistics students who graduated in 2017-2019 with a master’s degree made a median starting salary of $76,497 per year.
 During this timeframe, most salaries fell between $59,598 (25th percentile) and $88,461 (75th percentile).

 undefined